If you are looking into test kits you must be well on your way to an amazing reef tank! Congratulations!

 One of the first things you are GOING TO NEED when you set up your new aquarium is test kits.
 You will need these to monitor your water parameters during your tank cycle so you will know when it is ready for adding livestock.
 You will also need them to test weekly when you start adding corals.

-Salifert, Red Sea, Nyos & Hanna Digital Checkers are some of the most popular testing kits used in the saltwater aquarium hobby due to their selection, price, quality, and accuracy.
-Getting accurate, repeatable test results are highly important, especially when supplemental dosing of trace elements.
+Salifert, Red Sea, Nyos & Hanna Digital Checkers are some of the most popular testing kits used in the aquarium hobby due to their selection, price, quality, and accuracy.
+Accurate, repeatable test results are highly important as they are the only way of knowing the quality of the aquarium water.

 I never had test kits when I was into freshwater as I never really needed to know what was going on with my tank.
 Just doing the regular weekly water changes kept everything in line.
-However, that all changed when I got into saltwater aquariums!
+However, that all changed when I got into saltwater aquariums and the high cost of livestock came into play.

-This range of test kits are PERFECT for knowing what is going on in your tank.
+I personally love the Salifert range of test kits as they are PERFECT for knowing what is going on in your tank.

 There is a test kit for every parameter you could ever need to monitor in your water, they are super simple to use and are explained very well in their instructions.
 These are the only kits I use!